VSChina/iot-hub-e2e-diagnostic/Guide to Setup E2E Diagnostics Solution-Preview.md

 ### Start Stream Analytics Job
-This step is necessary only if Stream Analytics is included in the IoT solution.
-Among all resources deployed by ARM template, there is one Stream Analytics job resource starting with **stream**.
+Among all resources deployed by ARM template, there is one Stream Analytics job resource starting with *two letters prefix*+**stream**.
 Open this resource and navigate to its Overview tab, click start button to start the streaming job.

 ## Verify E2E Diagnostics
 After setting up E2E diagnostics, there are several steps to do to verify if it works as expected.